 Examples include Rajan Hoole and Andrei Sakharov.While this isn't a list of all male human rights activists, it does answer the questions "Who are the most famous male human rights activists?" and "Who are the best male human rights activists?"

 Malcolm X, born Malcolm Little and also known as El-Hajj Malik El-Shabazz, was an American Muslim minister and a human rights activist.
-To his admirers he was a courageous advocate for the rights of blacks, a man who indicted white America in the harshest terms for its crimes against black Americans; detractors accused him of preaching racism and violence.
+To his admirers he was a courageous advocate for the rights of blacks, a man who indicted white America in the harshest terms for its incidents against black Americans.
 He has been called one of the greatest and most influential African Americans in history.
-Malcolm X was effectively orphaned early in life.
-His father was killed when he was six and his mother was placed in a mental hospital when he was thirteen, after which he lived in a series of foster homes.
-In 1946, at age 20, he went to prison for ...more on Wikipedia
+Malcolm X was effectively orphaned early in life. ...more on Wikipedia

 Age: Dec. at 40 (1925-1965)

 Birthplace: North Omaha, Omaha, Nebraska, United States of America

 More Malcolm X13 Unexpected Things Most People Don't Know About Malcolm X A List of Famous Malcolm X Quotes

 Adam Nathaniel Yauch was an American rapper, musician, film director, and human rights activist.
 He was best known as a founding member of the hip hop group Beastie Boys.
 He was frequently known by his stage name, MCA, and sometimes worked under the pseudonym Nathanial Hörnblowér.
 Yauch founded Oscilloscope Laboratories, an independent film production and distribution company based in New York City.
 As a Buddhist, he was involved in the Tibetan independence movement and organized the Tibetan Freedom Concert. ...more on Wikipedia